 Each passenger is required to have a signed wavier in order to participate.
 Families can be included on one sheet.

-Bring waivers with you the morning of your cruise, or sign and mail waivers to:
+Bring waivers with you the morning of your cruise.

 Full payment is required to reserve a space on the cruise.